UEFA seeks player exemptions from quarantine after travel - WHIZ News

 GENEVA (AP) — Ahead of national team games around Europe in two weeks, UEFA urged its member federations Wednesday to ask governments to exempt soccer players from quarantine after travel.

 All 55 European national teams are scheduled to travel around the continent to begin Nations League qualifying on Sept.
-3-8.
+3-8, which UEFA also said would continue its current policy of excluding fans from all games in its competitions.

 “Players coming from foreign clubs might be at risk of quarantine measures upon their return to their country of residence,” UEFA said.